dislersd/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+---

 1. Explain the difference between `RDBMS` and `SQL`.

+- An RDBMS is specialized software that helps us manage our tables in a relational database.
+RDB Management System.
+  - SQL is a language used to communicate with databases and insert/access the data within them

+---

 1. Why do tables need a `primary key`?

+- So we can differentiate between different resources/items within a table, also to join to other tables.

+---

 1. What is the name given to a table column that references the primary key on another table.

+- Foreign Key

+---

 1. What do we need in order to have a _many to many_ relationship between two tables.

+- Two tables where one table may contain a resource that can appear in many of another table and vise versa.
+For instance a recipe can have many ingredients and an ingredient can be in many recipes.

+---

 ## Project Set Up